DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 	python dtmtool/main.py -a -m 6 -r /DIRECTORY/PATH/REFERENCE -o /DIRECTORY/PATH/OUTPUT -i /DIRECTORY/PATH/INPUT -p Sample.bam

-## Understanding the JSON output file
+## Evaluating the JSON output file

-The JSON output file and its rationale is also discussed in /documentation/softwareDescription.md - please review that document first.
+The JSON output file and its rationale is also discussed in /_documentation/softwareDescription.md_ - please review that document first. **Figure 2** the DTM-Tools publication provides an illustration and description of each field in the DTM-Tools JSON output.

 To view the .JSON output file in a visually-friendly format, use any online JSON formatter (look for "JSON formatter" in any web search engine).
 Some examples are: